Dummi26/ezbrowsergameserver/README.md

 The lobby is also the place for your global state, since it still exists when a game ends.
 Lobbies can be accessed via their ID, formatted as a hex string (`{id:X}`).

-This example will simply start the "game" every time a player joins the lobby.
+This example will simply start the "game" every time a player joins/leaves the lobby.
 The "game" will last one second and show the new number of players in the lobby.

 These are the imports you will need for the example: